Mattiplex/Nyan-Cat-Keyboard-/README.md

 day 21
 ok after watching a few tutorial , i refined the schematics of my key switch matrix and switch out the mcp23008 extension chip with mcp22017 chip and as for the pcb it itself it's back to square one.
 day 22
 ok so today i log a small section like 35min , so i learn how to use a placer to help me place my keyswitch to my KLE layout that i want
+day 23
+today i work on more of my layout and finished placing all the components for my layout , but when i run DRC there seem to some issue with LED board edge clearance so i ask on #keeb and haven't started to route my pcb yet